Australia women's cricket team in the West Indies in 1975–76

 The Australian women's cricket team toured the West Indies in May 1976.
 They played the West Indies women's cricket team in two Test matches, which were both drawn.
+Only one innings was completed in the first Test, and two in the second Test.
 The matches were the first ever played by a combined West Indies women's team.